-COM 3337 Scriptwriting
+MUL 2224 Film Music

 THE 1111 Stagecraft

 THE 1113 Acting

-THE 3320 Directing

 THE 3328 Playwriting

 ENG 1103 Introduction to Journalism

 ENG 2205 Media Ethics

-COM 4595 Independent Study with

-Campus TV Station
+COM 4595 Independent Study with Campus TV Station

 Contact: Professor Slade, Communication

 Communication Course Descriptions (COM)

 1102 (FR) Interpersonal Communication

 4 credits

 A broad historical and theoretical introduction to the study of human communication in the context of face-to-face and small group interaction.
 Homework and classroom participation put a strong emphasis on writing and speaking.

 1103 (FR) Mass Communication

 4 credits

 A broad historical and theoretical introduction to the study of human communication in the context of organizations and audiences.
 Homework and classroom participation put a strong emphasis on writing and speaking.

 1110 Public Speaking

 4 credits

 The practical application of basic principles and techniques of public speaking.
 This is an introductory course designed to prepare students to meet a variety of public oral communication situations.

-1149 Filmmaking Apprenticeship: Introductory Project

-1 credit

-The first step in the filmmaker's mentorship.
-Students will introduce fellow filmmakers to their favorite, life-forming films and begin to cultivate a filmmaker's journal.
-Also, students will assist advanced students, in the capacity of production assistants, with their upper-level film projects.

-Prerequisite: permission of instructor.

 2203 Communication Research Methods: Quantitative

 4 credits

 The purposes and methods of formal research in the study of human communication.
 The main focus of this course is the communication research process from a quantitative perspective.
+Specific topics include philosophy of science, research design, data collection, data analysis, statistics, and reasoning.

 Social Science.

-Prerequisites: Communication 1102 and 1103.

-2204 Communication Research Methods: Qualitative

-4 credits

-The purposes and methods of formal research in the study of human communication.
+Prerequisites: Minimum cumulative GPA of 2.0 in both COM 1102 and COM 1103.
+2204 Communication Research Methods: Qualitative 4 credits The purposes and methods of formal research in the study of human communication.
 The main focus of this course is the communication research process from a qualitative perspective.
 Social Science.